Mera Karam Mera Dharam

 Mera Karam Mera Dharam (transl.
 My deed, my religion) is a 1987 Bollywood film, starring Dharmendra and Moushumi Chatterjee.
 The movie was shot in Murshidabad kathgola Palace, West Bengal.
+It was last film of Uttam Kumar.

 Plot

 Ajay, a businessman, provides funds to his brother Sarjuprasad to develop their hometown.
 When he learns that the money has been misappropriated by Sarjuprasad, he resolves to set things right.